tech-learning-collective/tech-learning-collective.github.io/_events/event-2022-05-07-hex90-overflow.md

 */

 NOTICE:
 This is an intentionally queer space.
 Consent and respect are not optional!
 Anyone acting shitty will be removed immediately without a refund.
-No amount of racism, queer phobia, transphobia, or sexism will be tolerated.
+No amount of racism, queerphobia, transphobia, or sexism will be tolerated.
 This event is a celebration of queer hacking for queer hackers, not for Silicon Valley entrepreneurs, brogrammers, or BitCoin bros.
 Don't piss off the hackers. ;)

 Hex90